Chapter 5. Configuring an active/passive Apache HTTP server in a Red Hat High Availability cluster

 /dev/sdb1partition is storage that is shared, you perform this part of the procedure on one node only.Note

 If your LVM volume group contains one or more physical volumes that reside on remote block storage, such as an iSCSI target, Red Hat recommends that you ensure that the service starts before Pacemaker starts.
-For information on configuring startup order for a remote physical volume used by a Pacemaker cluster, see Configuring startup order for resource dependencies not managed by Pacemaker.
+For information about configuring startup order for a remote physical volume used by a Pacemaker cluster, see Configuring startup order for resource dependencies not managed by Pacemaker.

 Create an LVM physical volume on partition